 - SEO drives 1000%+ more traffic than organic social media.
 (BrightEdge)

-Knowing what’s working and what’s not is essential to making an optimised and user-friendly flow.
+Knowing what’s working in your marketing strategy and what’s not is essential to making an optimised and user-friendly flow.
 It is no good only to know the high-level details of a customer journey.
-You need to recognise the flaws and roll out successes across your campaigns to optimise effective and cost-efficient marketing.
+You need to recognise the flaws and roll out successes across your marketing campaigns to optimise effective and cost-efficient marketing.

 - Just over 75% of marketers are reporting on how their campaigns are directly influencing revenue.
 (HubSpot)